-Freelancer was established before Fiverr, in 2009, and has its headquarters in Australia.
-As per the platform’s personal records, there are a whopping thirty one million users on the site.
+Freelancer was established in 2009 before Fiverr and has its headquarters in Australia.
+According to the platform’s personal records, there are a whopping thirty-one million users on the site.

-Like Fiverr, Freelancer also has a host of jobs, ranging from designing to translation.
+Like Fiverr, Freelancer has numerous jobs, ranging from designing to translation.

 How Does Freelancer Work?

-Once you spot a job you’re interested in it, be prepared to write a pitch.
-You have to convince the client that you’re the right person for the task.
+Once you spot a job you’re interested in, be prepared to write a pitch.
+You must convince the client that you’re the right person for the task.

 Pros of Freelancer

-Most people feel in control if they know which jobs are available for them.
+Most people feel in control if they know which jobs are available.

 Milestone Payment Method